cscart/docs/en/user_guide/orders/actions_on_orders/remove_cc_info_manually.rst

 How To: Remove Credit Card Information From Order Manually
 **********************************************************

-To remove credit card information from an order manually:

 #.
-In the Administration panel, go to **Orders → View orders**.
+Go to **Orders → View orders** in the Administration panel of your store.

 #.
-Find the order which contains credit card information and click on its name.
+Find the order which contains credit card information and click on the ID of that order.

 #.
-In the section with credit card info click the **Remove CC info** button.
+Click the **Remove CC info** button in the section with credit card info.

    .. image:: img/cc_info.png
        :align: center